Steiner Brothers: Reunions (2012–present)

 Before Scott's release from TNA, he reunited with Rick as they lost to The New Age Outlaws (B.G.
 James and Kip James) refereed by Mick Foley at PWS WrestleReunion IV in Los Angeles on January 28, 2012.
 On June 23, 2013, The Steiner Brothers defeated Homicide and Eddie Kingston at a House of Hardcore event.

-On September 21, 2013 The Steiner Brothers reunited at the American Pro Wrestling Alliance defeating Viper and Bulldozer in Shinnston, West Virginia for Frontier Days.
-They would return to the American Pro Wrestling Alliance again on January 11, 2014 to face former Atlanta Falcon, Moose and APWA World Heavyweight Champion, "The Black Superman" ONYX.
+On September 21, 2013, the Steiners reunited at the American Pro Wrestling Alliance defeating Viper and Bulldozer in Shinnston, West Virginia for Frontier Days.
+They would return to the promotion again on January 11, 2014, to face Moose and APWA World Heavyweight Champion, "The Black Superman" Onyx.
 The Steiners were already confirmed for three APWA shows in 2014.

-On September 6, 2014, The Steiner Brothers reunited in Wichita Falls, Texas for Pure Action Championship Wrestling's Brawl In The Falls III, winning and becoming the promotion's final tag team champions.
-On October 20, 2014 The Steiner Brothers defeated Dynasty members Jarrod Michaels and Scotty Biggs at SSCW "Breaking the Law" in Nashville, Georgia.
+On September 6, 2014, the Steiners reunited in Wichita Falls, Texas for Pure Action Championship Wrestling's Brawl In The Falls III, winning and becoming the promotion's final tag team champions.
+On October 20, the Steiners defeated Dynasty members Jarrod Michaels and Scotty Biggs at SSCW "Breaking the Law" in Nashville, Georgia.
 On November 29, 2014, The Steiner Brothers defeated The Rock N' Roll Express, The Faces of Fear and George South and Tom Prichard at WrestleCade 2014.

-On February 29, 2020 they teamed with a 79 year old Dory Funk Jr. to defeat Blain Rage, Jake Logan, and Shane Chung in a 6 tag at Funk's FC !Bang! promotion in Ocala, Florida.
+On February 29, 2020, they teamed with a 79 year old Dory Funk Jr. to defeat Blain Rage, Jake Logan, and Shane Chung in a six-man tag team match at Funk's FC !Bang! promotion in Ocala, Florida.

-On April 1, 2022, the Steiner Brothers were inducted in the WWE Hall of Fame.
-They also appeared on stage the following night at WrestleMania 38.